LaDoom/Anvara/Dog House Campaign/Sessions/Session 4/Locations/Tower Volgen.md

 The Staff of Kelgereth

-*The user can raise the staff in the air which will create a small cloud, he can direct it and have it fire lightning down on those benieth, he will redirect the cloud and then attack the enemy with a lightning bolt (reflex save, find a compatable spell of level 1)
+*The user can raise the staff in the air which will create a small 10 foot cloud, he can direct it and have it fire lightning down on those benieth, he will redirect the cloud and then attack the enemy with a Thunderstrike https://2e.aonprd.com/Spells.aspx?ID=1721